Intern of the month: “Many people work for free in Rome”

 Memes, design and politics

-On how graphic design can serve to social issues
+On how graphic design can serve a social cause.

 Total control: How architectural supervision can save your project